ionic-team/ionic-portals/website/docs/for-ios/upgrade-guides.md

 All plugins must be explicitly registered on the Portal.
 In certain cases, automatic registration can cause unexpected crashes in applications.

-## @ionic/portals 0.6.x -> 0.7.0
+## Portals for iOS 0.6.x → 0.7.0

-IonicPortals iOS version 0.7.0 is compatible with '@ionic/portals' version 0.7.x
+- Portals for iOS version `0.7.0` is compatible with Portals Web Plugin version `0.7.x`.

 :::caution
-Ionic Portals 0.7.0 is a notable update that upgrades the Capacitor dependency to version 4.
+Portals 0.7.0 is a notable update that requires Capacitor 4.
 Care should be taken to update dependencies across your web content and native apps to ensure compatibility.
 :::

 First review the [Capacitor 4 Update Guide](https://capacitorjs.com/docs/updating/4-0) for an overview of necessary changes.
 Some will not be relevant for Portals apps, but this will be a useful reference in case you encounter issues with your upgrade.